University: not just a degree

 Please find below the programme for the 2017 Teachers and Advisors Conference which will take place on Thursday the 8th of June.
 Throughout the day, delegates are invited to attend range of interesting and informative workshops designed to assist you in supporting your students in Higher Education progression as well as liaising with academic staff at Lancaster and other colleagues from around the UK.
-Please be aware that this page will be updated regularly in the lead up to the conference as additional workshops are confirmed.
+Our conference programme is now confirmed, please see below for details.

 10:00am Conference Opens: Registration and Welcome Reception